vanheeringen-lab/seq2science/docs/content/workflows/alignment.md

 After trimming the reads are aligned against an assembly.
 Currently we support *bowtie2*, *bwa*, *bwa-mem2*, *hisat2* and *STAR* as aligners.
 Choosing which aligner is as easy as setting the *aligner* variable in the `config.yaml`, for example: `aligner: bwa`.
 Sensible defaults have been set for every aligner, but can be overwritten for either (or both) the indexing and alignment by specifying them in the `config.yaml`:
 ```
 aligner:
-  star:
-    index: '--limitGenomeGenerateRAM 55000000000`  # give STAR 55 GB RAM during indexing (default is 31 GB)
-    align: '--readFilesCommand gunzip -c'          # unzips fastqs before aligning
+  bwa-mem:
+    index: '-a bwtsw'
+    align: '-M'
 ```

 The pipeline will check if the assembly you specified is present in the *genome_dir*, and otherwise will download it for you through [genomepy](https://github.com/vanheeringen-lab/genomepy).
 All these aligners require an index to be formed first for each assembly, but don't worry, the pipeline does this for you.

 The outputted alignment.bam is immediately sorted by either samtools or sambamba (*bam_sorter*) either in *queryname* or *coordinate* (default) order.
-Take a look at our [Choosing an aligner](https://github.com/vanheeringen-lab/snakemake-workflows/wiki/3.-Alignment#choosing-an-appropriate-aligner) section for tips which aligner to use.

 #### Custom assembly extensions
 The genome and/or gene annotation can be extended with custom files, such as ERCC spike-ins for scRNA-seq.
 To do so, add `custom_genome_extension: path/to/spike_in.fa` and `custom_annotation_extension: path/to/spike_in.gtf` to the config.